MicrosoftDocs/windows-iotcore-docs/CONTRIBUTING.md

 After pushing your contribution to the remote repo, you will be sent an email from *Open Publishing Build Service* informing whether your contribution built successfully and linking to any error warnings such as broken links, click the links to see your content staged on the site.

-Once you have reviewed your contribution on the [Microsoft Edge Docs staging site](https://review.docs.microsoft.com/en-us/windows/iot-core/) and are confident that you would like your changes to be published live, you must file a Pull Request (PR).
+Once you have reviewed your contribution on the [Windows 10 IoT Docs staging site](https://review.docs.microsoft.com/en-us/windows/iot-core/) and are confident that you would like your changes to be published live, you must file a Pull Request (PR).

 Once your PR is submitted, a member of the Microsoft Edge docs team will review.
 When it is accepted, you will be able to view your changes on the [staging site](https://review.docs.microsoft.com/en-us/microsoft-edge).
 These updates will eventually be published live to [https://docs.microsoft.com/microsoft-edge](https://docs.microsoft.com/microsoft-edge).

 ## Working with Branches

-The [Microsoft Edge Docs GitHub repository](https://github.com/MicrosoftDocs/edge-developer) utilizes two main parent branches: [Develop](https://github.com/MicrosoftDocs/edge-developer/tree/develop), this content can be reviewed on the [staging site](https://review.docs.microsoft.com/en-us/microsoft-edge), and [Live](https://github.com/MicrosoftDocs/edge-developer/tree/live), for content appearing on the [live site](https://docs.microsoft.com/en-us/microsoft-edge).
+The [Windows 10 IoT Docs GitHub repository](https://github.com/MicrosoftDocs/windows-iotcore-docs) utilizes two main parent branches: [Develop](https://github.com/MicrosoftDocs/edge-developer/tree/develop), this content can be reviewed on the [staging site](https://review.docs.microsoft.com/en-us/windows/iot-core), and [Live](https://github.com/MicrosoftDocs/windows-iotcore-docs/tree/live), for content appearing on the [live site](https://docs.microsoft.com/en-us/windows/iot-core).

 When making contributions, please submit your Pull Request (PR) to the **Develop** branch.
 This branch can be viewed on the staging site and should only contain contributions that are ready to be published live.

-**For internal Microsoft employees**: If you have content to contribute that is confidential or needs to be held back for future release, please email the Web Docs team at [webdocs@microsoft.com](webdocs@microsoft.com).

 ## Using issues to provide feedback on Microsoft Edge documentation

-To provide feedback rather than directly modifying actual documentation pages, [create an issue](https://github.com/MicrosoftDocs/edge-developer/issues).
+To provide feedback rather than directly modifying actual documentation pages, [create an issue](https://github.com/MicrosoftDocs/windows-iotcore-docs/issues).

 Be sure to include the topic title and the URL for the page.